xgcm/xgcm/doc/index.rst

 ocean, atmosphere, and climate models.
 While highly parallel supercomputers can now easily generate tera- and petascale datasets, common post-processing workflows struggle with these volumes.
-Furthermore, we believe that a flexible, evoliving, open-source, python-based framework for GCM analysis will enhance the productivity of the field as a whole, accelerating the rate of discovery in climate science.
+Furthermore, we believe that a flexible, evolving, open-source, python-based framework for GCM analysis will enhance the productivity of the field as a whole, accelerating the rate of discovery in climate science.